nobody-g/AMA-net/GETTING_STARTED.md

 ## Training a Model

 This example shows how to train a model using the DensePose-COCO dataset.
-The model will be an end-to-end trained AMA-net using a ResNet-50-FPN backbone.
+The model will be an end-to-end trained AMA-net with a ResNet-50-FPN backbone.

 ```
 python2 tools/train_net.py \